Unboxed-Software/solana-advance-mobile/README.md

 3. **Sign up for EAS account and install the CLI**

-We are using Expo, which you'll want an [EAS account for](https://expo.dev/).
-Their services help you build the application and run it anywhere.
+We are using Expo.
+To simplify the process, you'll want an [Expo Application Services (EAS) account](https://expo.dev/).
+This will help you build and run the application anywhere.

-Now, install the `eas-cli` and login:
+Now, install the `eas-cli` and log in:

 ```bash
 npm install --global eas-cli
 eas login